jneug/typst-mantys/src/api/examples.typ

 }

-/// Shows some #builtin[raw] code in a @@frame, but
+/// Shows some #typ.raw code in a @cmd:frame, but
 /// without line numbers or other enhancements.
-/// #info-alert[
-///   By default MANTYS wraps any #builtin[raw] code in the manual in this command.
-/// ]
 ///
-/// #example[````
+/// ````example
-/// ```typc
+/// #codesnippet[```typc
 /// let a = "some content"
 /// [Content: #a]
-/// ```
-/// ````]
+/// ```]
-///
+/// ````
 /// -> content
-#let codesnippet = frame
+#let codesnippet(
-// TODO: codesnippet double wraps code because of the show rule
+  /// If #typ.v.true, line numbers are shown.
+  /// -> bool
+  number-format: none,
+  /// Arguments for #cmd-(module:"codly")[local].
+  /// -> any
+  ..args,
+  /// A #typ.raw block of Typst code.
+  /// -> content
+  code,
+) = frame(deps.codly.local(number-format: number-format, ..args, code))

-/// Show an example by evaluating the given #builtin[raw] code with Typst and showing the source and result in a @@frame.
+/// Show an example by evaluating the given #typ.raw code with Typst and showing the source and result in a @cmd:frame.
 ///
 /// See @sec:examples for more information on sourcecode and examples.
 ///
-/// - side-by-side (boolean): Shows the source and example in two columns instead of the result beneath the source.
-/// - scope (dictionary): A scope to pass to #builtin[eval].
-/// - use-examples-scope (boolean): Set to #value(false) to not use the gloabl examples scope.
-/// - mode (string): The evaulation mode: #choices("markup", "code", "math")
-/// - breakable (boolean): If the frame may brake over multiple pages.
-/// - example-code (content): A #builtin[raw] block of Typst code.
-/// - ..args (content): An optional second positional argument that overwrites the evaluation result.
-This can be used to show the result of a sourcecode, that can not evaulated directly.
+/// -> content
 #let example(
+  /// Shows the source and example in two columns instead of the result beneath the source.
+  /// -> content
   side-by-side: false,
+  /// A scope to pass to #typ.eval.
+  /// -> dict
   scope: (:),
+  /// Additional imports for evaluating this example.
+Imports will be added as a preamble to #arg[example-code].
+  /// -> dict
   imports: (:),
+  /// Set to #typ.v.false to *not* use the global #arg[examples-scope] passed to @cmd:mantys.
+  /// -> bool
   use-examples-scope: true,
+  /// The evaulation mode: #choices("markup", "code", "math")
+  /// -> str
   mode: "markup",
+  /// If  #typ.v.true, the frame may brake over multiple pages.
+  /// -> bool
   breakable: false,
+  /// A #typ.raw block of Typst code.
+  /// -> content
   example-code,
+  /// An optional second positional argument that overwrites the evaluation result.
+This can be used to show the result of a sourcecode, that can not evaulated directly.
+  /// -> content
   ..args,
 ) = context {
   if args.named() != (:) {